SWEDISH COURSES

 How difficult is Swedish?

-The Foreign Service Institute (FSI) of the United States Department of State classifies Hungarian as a Category III language, meaning it is more challenging for native English speakers to learn than most European languages but not as difficult as some East Asian or Arabic languages.
+The Foreign Service Institute (FSI) of the United States Department of State classifies Swedish as a Category I language, meaning it is among the easiest languages for native English speakers to learn.
+This is due to its shared linguistic roots with English and its relatively straightforward grammar compared to many other European languages.

 Why can't I improve in Swedish?

-One of the biggest obstacles to learning Hungarian isn’t necessarily the grammar—it’s the lack of comprehensive learning resources that effectively bridge the gap between beginner materials and advanced contents.
+One of the biggest obstacles to learning Swedish isn’t necessarily the grammar—it’s the lack of comprehensive learning resources that effectively bridge the gap between beginner materials and advanced contents.
 Many learners find themselves stuck after reaching a beginner level because there aren’t enough books, courses, or accessible content.
-Unlike languages such as Japanese or Korean, where global pop culture (like anime or K-dramas) has created a huge international demand, Hungarian media and culture have not spread worldwide in the same way.
-As a result, fewer people attempt to learn Hungarian, leading to a smaller selection of textbooks, online courses, and language learning tools.
+Unlike languages such as Japanese or Korean, where global pop culture (like anime or K-dramas) has created a huge international demand, Swedish media and culture have not spread worldwide in the same way.
+As a result, fewer people attempt to learn Swedish, leading to a smaller selection of textbooks, online courses, and language learning tools.

 If you have any suggestions for future lessons or articles, feel free to send them to pr@swedish-institute.org — we’d love to hear from you and tailor our content to fit your learning needs!